 Step 2: A Home Visit (conducted virtually or in photos during this time).
 This visit allows us to gather additional information to make your best match, and to answer any questions you have about Homeward Bound and the adoption process.
 The volunteer who meets with you will be your initial Homeward Bound contact and will walk you through the process of scheduling appointments to meet the dogs.
 For previous adopters, this is only required if your home or family has changed.

 Step 4: It’s a Match?
 Sign the adoption contract, and pay the adoption fee.
-Once you have selected a Golden, your volunteer contact will be available to answer any questions you have during this “homecoming” period.
+You will have our contact info and we will follow up with you to answer any questions you have during this “homecoming” period.

 Step 5: Not a Match?
 We will assist you in selecting a different dog.
 Successful matches have to be right for everyone.